FRC-2928/FRC-Programmer-Training/docs/Romi/Control/romiTrajectory.md

 ![Ramsete Command](../../images/Romi/Romi.055.jpeg)

-## Lab - Path Planning and Trajectory Following
+## Lab - Trajectory Following
-In this lab we'll setup the code required to run a trajectory-following command.
-There are four tasks for this lab that follow the steps outlined above.
+In this lab we'll go through the four steps that are required to run a trajectory-following command.
+We have mostly completed the first two steps in previous labs so most of the work will done for steps 3 and 4.

-- Add the parameters that were obtained from robot system identification
+**Step 1**.
+Add the parameters that were obtained from robot system identification

-- Configure a drive subsystem to track the robot’s pose using WPILib’s odometry library.
+**Step 2**.
+Configure a drive subsystem to track the robot’s pose using WPILib’s odometry library.

-- Generate a simple trajectory through a set of waypoints using WPILib’s TrajectoryGenerator class.
+**Step 3**.
+Generate a simple trajectory through a set of waypoints using WPILib’s *TrajectoryGenerator* class.

-- Create a command called *RunRamseteTrajectory* to follow the generated trajectory.
+**Step 4**.
+Create a command called *RunRamseteTrajectory* to follow the generated trajectory.

-### Add Parameters from System Identification
+### Step 1.
+Add Parameters from System Identification
 Before setting up the trajectory-following command we need to add a new subclass to the *Constants* file.
-These two constants are for ...
+These two constants are used as tuning parameters by the *Ramsete* command.
+They should not be changed.

-    public static final class AutoConstants {
+    public static final class ControlConstants {
         public static final double kRamseteB = 2;
         public static final double kRamseteZeta = 0.7;
     }

-Add the differential drive kinematics.
+Ensure that you have added the *DifferentialDriveKinematics*, voltage requirements, and speed constraints to the *Constants* file.

     public static final double kTrackwidthMeters = 0.142072613;
     public static final DifferentialDriveKinematics kDriveKinematics =
         new DifferentialDriveKinematics(kTrackwidthMeters);

+    // Max speed and acceleration of the robot public static final double kMaxSpeedMetersPerSecond = 0.5;
+    public static final double kMaxAccelMetersPerSecondSquared = 0.5;

+    // The linear inertia gain, volts
+    public static final double ksVolts = 0.461;
+    // The linear velocity gain, volts per (meter per second) public static final double kvVoltSecondsPerMeter = 6.93;
+    // The linear acceleration gain, volts per (meter per second squared). public static final double kaVoltSecondsSquaredPerMeter = 0.0737;

+    // Setup constraints for feedforward and kinematics public static final SimpleMotorFeedforward kFeedForward =
+      new SimpleMotorFeedforward(ksVolts,
+                                kvVoltSecondsPerMeter,
+                                kaVoltSecondsSquaredPerMeter);

+That's all for step 1.

-### Setup Robot Odometry
+### Step 2.
+Setup Robot Odometry
-In this task we'll setup the odometry in order to track the robot's position on the field and report it out to the dashboards.
-There are three steps.
-Create Odometry objects, update, reset.
+In this task we'll check that we have all of the odometry components in order to track the robot's position on the field and report it out to the dashboards.
+We setup odometry and the *Field2d* widget in the [Kinematics and Odometry](../SC/romiOdometry.md#odometryTask) module.

-This is placed in the contructor.

-    Pose2d initialPose = new Pose2d(0, 1.5, m_gyro.getRotation2d());
-    m_odometry = new DifferentialDriveOdometry(m_gyro.getRotation2d(),
-                   getLeftDistanceMeters(), getRightDistanceMeters(),
-                   initialPose);
-    m_field2d.setRobotPose(initialPose);

-Update the Pose.

-    // Update the odometry in the periodic block Pose2d currentPose = m_odometry.update(m_gyro.getRotation2d(),
-                                           m_leftEncoder.getDistance(),
-                                           m_rightEncoder.getDistance());

-    m_field2d.setRobotPose(currentPose);

-To reset the odometry.

-    public void resetOdometry(Pose2d pose) {
-        resetEncoders();
-        zeroHeading();
-        m_odometry.resetPosition(m_gyro.getRotation2d(),
-            getLeftDistanceMeters(), getRightDistanceMeters(),
-            pose);
-    }
+When you have confirmed that you have the methods in your code you're done with step 2.

-### Create a Trajectory
+### Step 3.
+Create a Trajectory
-To create the trajectory.
+To create the trajectory first add the voltage constraints to the *Constants* file.

-Add the voltage constraints.
+    // Voltage constraints
     public static final DifferentialDriveVoltageConstraint kAutoVoltageConstraint =
       new DifferentialDriveVoltageConstraint(
           kFeedForward,